 Weaknesses – What qualities can keep you from getting and sustaining your desired position?
 Examples of weaknesses include poor listening skills, limited work experience and weak leadership skills.

 Your weaknesses and strengths are within your control and SWOT Analysis can help you define a personal development plan to reduce/de-emphasize your weaknesses and increase/emphasize your strengths.

 Threats: Threats are factors that can stand in the way of you achieving your goals.
 For example, they may come in the form of other candidates with whom you are likely to compete for a position.
 Threats are outside your control but you can devise strategies to address them.
 Other examples of threats include rapidly evolving technologies, changing market demands, industry restructuring and so on.

 Opportunities: An opportunity can be regarded as any chance you have to address your weaknesses or enhance your strengths.
 Examples include training programs and discussion groups that help build your confidence, upcoming projects, a booming economy, job openings and so on.

 The SWOT Analysis technique can be used as a thinking framework for defining a strategy to ensure you get the job of your dreams or become the professional you want to be.
-The main idea is that if you know what your weaknesses and threats are, you will be better placed to address them, anticipate potential areas of difficulties in your career and overcome them.
+The main idea is that if you know what your weaknesses are, you will be better placed to address them, anticipate potential areas of difficulties in your career and overcome them.